Chlooow/Heptagon-Catcher/README.md

 - **Progressive difficulty**: The challenge adapts to your score, keeping the game exciting.
 - **Booster notes**: Available starting at a score of 30, these rare and fast notes give you a +2 score bonus when caught. color = blue
 - **Booster life note** : Available starting at a score of 50, these rare and fast notes give you a +1 life bonus when caught. color = pink
+- **Booster Slow note** : Available starting at a score of 70, these rare and fast notes give you a slow game for 10 sec when caught. color = rainbow
 - **Pause mode**: Pause the game and resume at your convenience.
 [Space]
 - **Scoreboard**: Save your best scores and compete with friends.